-Ms. Fransson has been Chief Executive Officer since April 2014.
-Prior to that she held several positions within Swedbank between 2000 and 2013; member of group executive committee (2004-2013), Head of Group Products (2013), Head of Retail Banking Sweden (2010-2012), Head of Customer Offerings & Products (2007-2010), Region Manager - Northern Region (2004-2007), CRM Manager (2000-2002), and several positions at Föreningsparbanken; Area Manager Stockholm (2003-2004) and various management positions (1997-2000).
+Ms. Fransson has been CEO since April 2014.
+Prior to that she held several positions within Swedbank between 2000 and 2013; member of group executive committee (2004-2013), Head of Group Products (2013), Head of Retail Banking Sweden (2010-2012), Head of Customer Offerings & Products (2007-2010), Region Manager - Northern Region (2004-2007), CRM Manager (2000-2002), and several positions at Föreningssparbanken; Area Manager Stockholm (2003-2004) and various management positions (1997-2000).

-Mr. Åkerlind has been Executive Vice President and Head of Treasury & Capital Management since 2015.
+Mr. Åkerlind has been Executive Vice President, Strategic Partnerships and Relationships since January 2019.
+He has previously worked as Executive Vice President and Head of Treasury & Capital Management since 2015.
 Prior to that he served as Executive Director, Chief Operating Officer since January 2011.
 Prior to that he was Executive Director, CFO and Head of Capital Markets since June 2002.
 Prior to that he served as Executive Director, Treasurer and Head of Debt Capital Markets beginning in 1997.
 Prior to that he served in various capacities within the Debt Capital Markets group, beginning in 1990.